PeridexisErrant/DF-Walkthrough/misc/contributing.rst

   alternative install instructions.

-Get the code from the GitHub repo, either by forking the repo if you want to contribute), or usig the 'download ZIP' option and unzipping the folder.
+Get the code from the GitHub repo, either by forking the repo if you want to contribute, or using the 'download ZIP' option and unzipping the folder.

 Congratulations, you now have the text!
 There's only one more step: open a command prompt in the DF-Walkthrough folder, and run ``make html``